vladysllav/wellplan/README.md

 To run the tests for the application, navigate to the project directory in the terminal and run the following command:

     poetry run pytest

+## Usage with Docker

+Here's how to get project up and running in Docker

+1. We use the docker-compose build command for building the images for the services in a consistent and reproducible way, making deployment in different environments easier:

+    ```
+    docker-compose build
+    ```

+2. After that, you must run next command, It builds the images if they are not located locally and starts the containers:

+    ```
+    docker-compose up
+    ```